Tips for Traveling to Japan

 On the Flight:

-– I take an Advil to relax my muscles as soon as I get on the flight.
-Please ask your doctor before taking Advil.
+– I take a Magnesium Vitamin to relax my muscles as soon as I get on the flight.
+Please ask your doctor before taking a Magnesium Vitamin.

 – Try to sleep on the flight over, or just rest your eyes.